shehreendheda/katacoda-scenarios/logsintrov2/managelogs/step4.md

 Depending on the log data you are collecting in your Datadog organization and the different roles users have, you may want to set role-based read access for logs.

 In <a href="https://docs.datadoghq.com/account_management/rbac/permissions/?tab=ui#log-management" target="_blank">Data Access</a>, you can set Unrestricted Access, Restricted Access, and No Access based on user roles (like Datadog Admin Role, Datadog Standard Role, Datadog Read Only Role).

-- Unrestricted access allows read access to all logs
+- Unrestricted access allows read access to all logs.

 - Restricted access grants read access to a specified subset of logs.

 - No Access blocks read access to all logs.

 You can build Restriction Queries using log search syntax to specify the subset of logs that different roles/users can view.